top of page

 BIO & RESEARCH INTERESTS

-I am Sydney Floryanzia, a Ph.D student in Chemical Engineering at the University of Washington in Seattle WA!
+I am Sydney Floryanzia, a Ph.D Candidate in Chemical Engineering at the University of Washington in Seattle WA!
 I graduated with my B.S. in Chemical Engineering from NC State University in May 2021 and my M.S. in Chemical Engineering from UW in June 2023.

 In middle school, I was exposed to the 14 Grand Challenges of Engineering.
 The challenge of Reverse Engineering the Brain stuck with me and from then on, I have been involved with research projects featured on this site!